monaqvi/saved-places/README.md

 - [Angular](https://angularjs.org/)

 ## Usage
 You'll need API keys for [Google Places](https://developers.google.com/places/web-service/get-api-key).
 Create a file in the 'app/api/' folder called 'keys.js'.
 Using 'keys.example.js' as a template, add your Google Places API key here.

+If you neglect to do this step, the app will prompt you for your individual key.

 ## Requirements